linagora/openpaas-esn/doc/REST_notification.md

 **Request Attributes:**

-- ids[]: Filter the list of notifications to get.
-- read: Include read notifications.
+- read=(true, false, all): Include notifications which have been read or not or all.
-- Filters to be defined.

 **Response Headers:**